Chart Color Schemes

 Harvey has a typical household mix, with a fairly typical median household size

-Family households account for 73.2% of all households, including 29.1% couples with children, 32.7% couples without children, and 10.1% single parent families.
-Non-family households make up the remaining 26.8%, with lone person households at 24.3% and group households comprising 2.5%.
-The median household size is 2.5 people, which matches the average for the Rest of WA.
+Family households dominate at 73.2% of all households, comprising 29.1% couples with children, 32.7% couples without children, and 10.1% single parent families.
+Non-family households make up the remaining 26.8%, with lone person households at 24.3% and group households comprising 2.5% of the total.
+The median household size of 2.5 people matches the Regional WA average.

 Frequently Asked Questions - Households